 I was born in Dallas and I’ve lived in and around town ever since.
-I attended Garland High School, the University of North Texas (go Mean Green!) and even seminary here.
+I went to Garland High School, the University of North Texas (go Mean Green!) and even seminary here.

 Growing up, church was always a part of my life.
 I remember wearing ball caps at communion as a boy in a charismatic Episcopal church and spending my teenage years running around a gym in a Baptist youth group.
 Thanks to Jesus' persistence and his people, I gave my life to him at a young age.
 The rest of my journey with Jesus has been an adventure in sorting out what it means to be with him to learn from him how to live like him.